stevedatadog/katacoda-scenarios/api-automation-iac/1-meet-the-api/3-postman-events.md

 Look at the Datadog API Reference documentation for the [Post an event](https://docs.datadoghq.com/api/latest/events/#post-an-event) endpoint and compare the response you received with the description of the response object.

-The response as an `event.url` key.
+The response includes an `event.url` key.
 Copy that URL into your browser to see the event in your event stream:

 ![Newest event from response event.ur](./assets/newest_event.png)